-Ronald A. Pankau (PAN)
+Ronald A. Pankau (PAN) Director since: 2011 Age: 63

 Mr. Pankau has been an independent trader since 1981.
-He serves as the Co-Chairman, Treasurer and Secretary of our political action committee.
-He also is a member of our finance, executive and risk committees.
+He serves as the co-chairman, treasurer and secretary of our political action committee.
+He also is a member of our clearing house oversight, finance and risk committees and previously served on our executive committee.
 He has participated in numerous risk management educational programs and as a long-time market participant has significant market risk management experience.
-He also serves on our business conduct and pit supervision committees.
+Mr. Pankau also serves on our business conduct and pit supervision committees.
 He is the owner and CEO of JH Best and Sons, a steel fabricating plant.